 While anthropometric data in the adult population is helpful to define obesity, it is also used extensively in the pediatric population to determine nutritional status.
 By measuring the height for age, weight for age, and weight for height, it can be determined if children are stunted, underweight, or wasting, respectively.
 Once any of these conditions are determined, the practitioner should consider replacing nutrients, secondary causes of the condition, and a potential referral to a dietitian.
 Head circumference is another anthropometric measurement routinely used in children.
 This measurement is important to diagnose microcephaly, which has well-documented complications.
 Another anthropometric measurement useful to assess nutritional status in children is mid-upper arm circumference (MUAC), which can be used to define the severity of malnutrition.
 MUAC also has utility to assess nutritional status in the pregnant population as one study showed MUAC is the anthropometric measurement of choice in pregnancy.

 Although technology may eventually advance to replace anthropometry on some level, one study found that the anthropometric measures of waist and hip circumferences are superior to ultrasound to assess for regional adiposity.
-Regional adiposity is critical in the definition of metabolic syndrome, which is important to define because it has many complications, including cardiovascular disease, stroke, diabetes mellitus, and many others.
+Regional adiposity is critical in defining metabolic syndrome, which is important to define because it has many complications, including cardiovascular disease, stroke, diabetes mellitus, and many others.

 Enhancing Healthcare Team Outcomes